| This article contains content suitable only for people who own

 back to the database with.
 However I did have control over the server,

+and that was configured to prohibit those creaky old protocols.
 My only regret was not having this tool on my belt before I needed it

 as I probably could have saved a lot of time and money moving things

 around if I had the proof at hand.
 But rest assured that will not happen again.
+If you need help proving the security on your connections, try following along -

 you can get your own copy of Microsoft Message Analyzer from